KrishnarajT/The-Hangman-Project/README.md

 So there are heartbreaking scenes from all these movies that get played each time you mis guess a character.

+# Installation
+To run this you can just download this repository and run HangMan.exe.

 # Screenshots